 The nominal number of hours of instruction (sum of supervised hours and outside work) per unit of credit (and hence the divisor used to convert hours of study to units) for lecture and lab courses is 52.5 (or 26.25 hours of study per half-unit of credit).
-The hours per unit fall within the range of 48 to 54 hours per unit, stated in the guidelines published in the 7th edition of the Program and Course Approval Handbook (PCAH).
+The hours per unit fall within the range of 48 to 54 hours per unit, stated in the guidelines published in the 7th edition of the Program and Course Approval

+Handbook (PCAH).
 Variations for individual course sections are allowable in practice, provided they fall within the 48-to-54-hour range.
 Also, in accordance with the PCAH, the relationships for cooperative work experience (CWE) courses (e.g., internship courses) are 60 hours per unit (unpaid) or 75 hours per unit (paid).
 Beginning in summer 2018, credit for CWE courses may be granted in half-unit increments, per Title 5 section 55256.5(c)(3).
 CWE hours are neither lecture nor laboratory hours; they constitute a separate category of hours.
-Noncredit courses may, but are not required to, include outside study hours, but there is no specified ratio for in-class to out-of-class study hours as there is for lecture, activity, or laboratory credit courses.
+Noncredit courses grant zero units of credit, without regard to the number of hours of study.
+CORs for noncredit courses may, but are not required to, include outside study hours, but there is no specified ratio for in-class to out-of-class study hours as there is for lecture, activity, or laboratory credit courses.
 The distinction between lecture and laboratory hours is not meaningful for noncredit courses and should therefore not be made in the COR or catalog description.